 Energise Africa approximates their investors’ impact, and from your portfolio you can see how many people you have helped and the cumulative total of emissions avoided.
 This means you can use the platform for informal offsetting if you are so inclined.
 I’ve been using Energise Africa for a few years now, and we’ve helped over 100 people to get solar power.

 The Energise Africa investment platform runs on Ethex.org.uk, which is a third option for making microinvestments.
 They offer a much broader range of projects, including transport, fairtrade businesses and community enterprise.
 I haven’t used them yet, though I would like to at some point.

 You might also want to look at community energy.
 If you’re lucky you might have a scheme that you can invest in locally, though it’s much harder to set one up than it should be.
 Until there’s one in Luton, I’m a member of Brighton Energy Coop and MaidEnergy.

 These are all small investments in specific projects, and don’t make me a shareholder.
-Equity investment is another thing altogether, and not something that I am involved in beyond a nominal stake in a couple of companies that I really like – the publisher Unbound, and the transparent solar PV company Polysolar.
+Equity investment is another thing altogether, and not something that I am involved in beyond a nominal stake in some companies that I really like – the publisher Unbound, off-grid lighting specialist Deciwatt, and the transparent solar PV company Polysolar.